 PT Assessment: Those with a passing score of 70% or higher on the Police Officer Recruit Examination will be notified of the specific dates and times of the required PT Assessment.

-Applicant Review Board: After the PT Assessment, successful applicants will then be scheduled to appear before an applicant review board on April 26th and 30th, 2021.
-The Chief of Police interviews will be held during the week of May 10th, 2021.
+Applicant Review Board: After the PT Assessment, successful applicants will then be scheduled to appear before an applicant review board.
+The Chief of Police applicant interviews will be held on a time to be determined.

 For additional information, send your questions to UAPDrecruit@fa.ua.edu.